LukeisStuff/bonusblocks/README.md

   + Maple Log
   + Jacaranda Log
   + Scorched Log
+* Overgrown Grasses
+  + 6 sided grass blocks
+  + Grass, Scorched Grass and Dirt Path variants
+  + Crafted with 4 of each grass type
 * 6 New Flowers and 1 New Mushroom
   + Bluebell, Crafts into cyan dye
   + Heather, Crafts with purple dye